 Once companies combine these two data, they can create customer segments based on loyalty.

-Understanding customer loyalty level is very important because most loyal customers usually have a higher lifetime value, and it's more profitable to retain them than acquiring a new customer.
+Understanding customer loyalty level is very important because most loyal customers usually have a higher lifetime value, and it's more profitable to retain them than to acquire a new customer.

 6. Find Where the Customers Are Coming From

-Where are the customers are coming from?
+Where are the customers coming from?
 What is the traffic source?

 It's important to know where the customers are coming from.
 It can help companies decide how much marketing should be focused on the different sources.

 It also helps companies understand what types of products or content resonate best with those audiences.
 It can give them ideas for new products and content that might not yet exist in their product catalog, blog, or social media channels.

 Segmenting this type of customer behavior enables companies to understand: